PawarPayal/Frontend-Project/README.md

 # Frontend-Project:
-Project is in HTML,CSS,JS & PHP language.
+This project is in HTML,CSS,JS & PHP language.